Things To Do In Christchurch On A Rainy day

 The Air Force Museum is a treasure trove of aviation history, located on Harvard Avenue, Wigram.
 The Royal New Zealand Air Force is honoured, remembered and respected with lovingly preserved displays featuring actual combat aircraft from previous conflicts.
 Artefacts, movie documentaries and galleries tell a rich, and at times moving, story of brave people in difficult times.
 Aviation buffs will take great delight in the classic aircrafts and flight simulators.
 Entry is free with small charges for the simulator and guided tours.

-AMF Garden City Bowling is on Iversen Terrace just one block from the AMI stadium.
+Xtreme Entertainment Garden City is on Iversen Terrace just one block from the AMI stadium.
 The full size ten-pin bowling lanes, licensed bar, cafe, amusement arcade and pool tables should fend off any weather-induced boredom.
-Special offers include three games for $15, unlimited bowling for $14.90 and a family deal for $24.
+With alot of special offers !

 Laser Strike is located in the Harvey Norman building on Moorhouse Avenue.
 This is a fun laser combat game for the kids and the big kids.
-All the fun and tactics of paintball without the pain – or the paint!
+All the fun and tactics of paintball without the pain or the paint!
 The music, eerie lighting and artificial fog create an immersive atmosphere of another world, as you hunt each other in the dark.
-This is great for competitive types or just for some family fun.
-One game is $12.